 Configure Global Pricing Settings

-This section is a part of the Price Management topic that provides the general understanding of pricing concept in Oro applications.
+This section is part of the Price Management topic that provides a general understanding of pricing concept in Oro applications.

 To change the default global pricing settings:

 - Navigate to System > Configuration > Commerce > Catalog > Pricing in the main menu.

 To customize the option configuration, clear the Use Default checkbox next to the option and select or type in the new option value.

 In the General section, enable or disable the default OroCommerce pricing management system.

 - Enable Oro Pricing — By default, this option is enabled.
 When disabled, all pricing stored in and managed by the default OroCommerce pricing management system becomes hidden from the application.
 Disable Oro Pricing when you need to introduce a custom pricing management system for storing and fetching prices.